 Riding a motorcycle as part of your commute can save you money at the gas pumps while allowing you to experience the exhilaration of the open road.
 Many motorcyclists love the great fuel economy bikes offer, and with touring bikes, traveling long distances can be both fun and comfortable.
 However, when motorcyclists are involved in road accidents, the outcome can be devastating, particularly if they are involved in a crash with a car or truck.
 While automobiles have airbags and seatbelts—not to mention a sturdy metal-framed enclosure—protecting them, motorcyclists have little except for the helmets on their heads and the clothes on their backs, making them more likely to sustain catastrophic injuries in an accident.
-If you were hurt while riding and want to discuss your legal options with a motorcycle accident lawyer in Horsham, contact the Law Offices of Greg Prosmushkin, P.C. to discuss building a court case.
+If you were hurt while riding and want to discuss your legal options with a motorcycle accident lawyer, contact the Law Offices of Greg Prosmushkin, P.C. to discuss building a court case.

 Motorcycle crash data

 According to reports from the Insurance Information Institute (III), more than 5,200 motorcyclists were killed on United States roadways in 2016, and although preliminary data made available by the Governors Highway Safety Association predicts that the data for 2017 will show lower incidences of fatality, we believe just one fatality accident is one too many.
 The III reported that in 2015, an estimated 88,000 motorcyclists were involved in injury crashes.